 There are many parallels between the films that are among my all-time favorites and the directors who produce them.
 Again, this is a personal list, but many of the works of the ones on this list can be considered classics.
 There are two legendary directors with Kubrick and Hitchcock, and contemporary directors with the Coen Brothers and Wes Anderson, both known for their offbeat productions.
-There is a new crop of filmmakers making some very good movies that could soon be on this list.

 The great thing about Hitchcock is the many different ways he creates suspense.
 This is not about the horror, but about raising your level of anxiety.
 It's psychological.
 Like Hitchcock explains, horror is showing what happens when a bomb blows up.
 Suspense is showing you the bomb, telling you when it's going to go off, and then building the mental pressure as the time winds down.
 He can move you to the edge of your seat with pure terror, such as “The Birds,” or how our minds affect our reality, like “Vertigo” or “Rear Window.”
 Hitchcock called “Shadow of a Doubt” his favorite film, and style here is unique.
 Hitchcock doesn’t wait until the end to unravel a mystery.
 He tells you right form the beginning that Uncle Charlie is a miserable, cynical serial killer.
 We, the audience, knows he is the killer.
 The suspense comes from how or if his naive, small-town family learns about his terrible secret.
 He hardly holds back or tries to hide who he is.
 His soliloqy at dinner is chilling.
 Only his niece, who believes she has a special connection to her beloved uncle “twin,” begins to understand who he is and that he has brought his dark world and a certain bit of reality into their idyllic setting.
 The rest of the family blissfully floats through life, in spite of Uncle Charlie’s overt pronouncements.
 Even the benign game that Joseph and his friend, Herbie, play about how to get away with murder doesn’t register in its morbidity.
 The psychological drama we follow is with Young Charlie as the veil of the real world is slowly lifted.
 Her quest for adventure results in seeing that there is a dark world out there, and it has swallowed her uncle.